parithosh/worst_case_miner/README.md

 # Worst Case Ethereum Miner

-A high-performance tool for mining Ethereum addresses and storage slots that create worst-case scenarios in Ethereum's Modified Patricia Trie (MPT) structures.
+A high-performance tool for mining Ethereum addresses and storage slots that create worst-case scenarios in Ethereum's Merkle Patricia Trie (MPT) structures.
 This tool can mine both storage slots for deep storage tries and CREATE2 addresses with auxiliary accounts for deep account tries.

 ![diagram.png](diagram.png)